 - Game drives in Madikwe Game Reserve

-Tau Game Lodge can be found in the far north of South Africa, not too far from the country’s border with Botswana.
-This luxury lodge is remotely located, offering those who stay here all the peace and privacy they could need for a relaxing stay.
-It lies within the Groot Marico area of the Madikwe Game Reserve, which is the fourth largest game reserve in the country and is completely free from malaria.
-Wild animals can frequently be seen nearby.
-This is thanks to the fact that the lodge overlooks a natural watering hole, where many animals gather to drink.
-Recent renovations have significantly improved the standard of accommodation at the lodge, which has been welcoming guests since opening back in 1995.
+The remote, supremely comfortable Tau Game Lodge is located in the far north of South Africa within the Groot Marico area of the Madikwe Game Reserve, the fourth largest game reserve in the country.
+The area is completely free from malaria and wild animals can frequently be seen gathering at the natural watering hole which the property overlooks.
+Recent renovations have significantly improved the standard of accommodation at the lodge, which first opened its doors to visitors back in 1995.

-At any one time, the lodge is capable of accommodation sixty people in thirty chalets.
-The chalets are fairly well spread out and are arranged in a U shape; all of them look out onto the watering hole and have a wooden deck area, enabling guests to spot animals in their natural habitats.
-They come with air conditioning and a ceiling fan, along with amenities such as tea and coffee making facilities, mosquito nets and a minibar.
-When it comes to making a booking, there are four accommodation options in total to choose from.
+Up to sixty guests can be accommodated in thirty chalets which are fairly well spread out and set out in a U-shape formation.
+All chalets look out onto the watering hole and have a wooden deck area so that guests can spot animals in their natural habitats from the comfort of their own accommodation.
+Chalets are equipped with air conditioning and a ceiling fan, along with amenities such as tea and coffee making facilities, mosquito nets and a minibar.
+There are four accommodation options to choose from.
 Standard chalets sleep two adults, while Deluxe chalets offer twice the amount of space and can sleep two adults plus two children.
-The Family Unit is made up of two interconnecting Standard chalets, while the Family Suite is made up of two Deluxe chalets joined together by a shared lounge area.
+The Family Unit is made up of two interconnecting Standard chalets, while the Family Suite is made up of two Deluxe chalets connected by a shared lounge area.

-A key part of staying here is going out on safari and discovering the diverse wildlife and astounding landscapes of the Madikwe Game Reserve.
-Game drives take place twice daily, once in the early morning and once in the afternoon.
-These offer the chance to view an array of animals, including the Big 5 - there are over sixty mammal species and more than three hundred bird species to be found here.
-When not out on safari, guests are free to make use of the lodge’s infinity pool, enjoy a round of drinks at the bar and unwind in the game viewing lounge.
-There’s also a spa which has lots of enticing treatments available to book.
+The main reason to visit the lodge is to head out on safari and discover the Madikwe Game Reserve’s diverse wildlife and astounding landscapes.
+Game drives take place twice daily, once in the early morning and once in the afternoon and it’s possible to view an array of animals, including the Big 5 – in fact, there are over sixty mammal species and more than three hundred bird species to be found here.
+When not out on safari, there’s a lovely infinity pool, a bar, a spa and a game-viewing lounge to relax in.

 - Malaria-free Madikwe Safari